WWE Rumors: Major Changes Reportedly Being Planned For Company’s Women’s Titles

-On Tuesday’s episode of WWE Backstage, current Raw Women’s Champion Becky Lynch made some remarks that were construed by a number of observers as a desire to remove gender designations from the company’s top-level championships.
+On Tuesday’s episode of WWE Backstage, current Raw Women’s Champion Becky Lynch made some comments that were construed by a number of observers as a desire to remove gender designations from the company’s top-level championships.
 As a recent report suggests, that might soon be the case.

 As recalled by WrestlingNews.co, Lynch’s appearance on this week’s Backstage on Fox Sports 1 saw her express a desire for WWE to stop using the word “women’s” so often when it comes to things that exclusively involve the company’s female talents.
-This, she explained, should be done because, at this point in the company’s history, female wrestlers have accomplished their share of milestones while proving themselves to be equal to their male counterparts.
+This, she explained, should be done because, at this point in the promotion’s history, female wrestlers have accomplished their share of milestones while proving themselves to be equal to their male counterparts.

 “I think it’s now starting to hold us back where we are then going ‘oh, this is the women’s segment, this is the women’s thing.’
 Why do we need that division?
 We need people, we need characters, we need people looking for the main event spot, not the top women’s spot, the top spot.”